cuonggt/flask-docs/quickstart.md

     def about():
         return 'The about page'

-Though they look rather similar, they differ in their use of the trailing slash in the URL definition.
+Though they look rather similar, they differ in their use of the trailing slash in the URL *definition*.
 In the first case, the canonical URL for the `projects` endpoint has a trailing slash.
 In that sense, it is similar to a folder on a filesystem.
 Accessing it without a trailing slash will cause Flask to redirect to the canonical URL with the trailing slash.

 In the second case, however, the URL is defined without a trailing slash, rather like the pathname of a file on UNIX-like systems.
 Accessing the URL with a trailing slash will produce a 404 "Not Found" error.

 This behavior allows relative URLs to continue working even if the trailing slash is omitted, consistent with how Apache and other servers work.
 Also, the URLs will stay unique, which helps search engines avoid indexing the same page twice.

+<a name="url-building"></a>
 ### URL Building

 If it can match URLs, can Flask also generate them?
 Of course it can.
 To build a URL to a specific function you can use the **url_for()** function.
 It accepts the name of the function as first argument and a number of keyword arguments, each corresponding to the variable part of the URL rule.
 Unknown variable parts are appended to the URL as query parameters.
 Here are some examples: